Dhar01/Loknath-Dhar.github.io/content/posts/manual-testing-interview-questions.md

 <span style="color: red;">What is Unit testing?</span>

-This is first level of testing.
+<ins>Ans.:</ins> This is first level of testing.
 It involves checking that each feature specified in the *Component Design* has been implemented in the component.

 Developers do it, as they are the people who understand how a component works.

 <span style="color: red;">What is Integration Testing?</span>

-Tested components are linked together to check if they work with each other.
+<ins>Ans.:</ins> Tested components are linked together to check if they work with each other.

 The tests are organized to check all the interfaces, until all the components have been built and interfaced to each other producing the whole system.

 <span style="color: red;">What is System Testing?</span>

-Once the entire system has been built, it is tested against system specification.
+<ins>Ans.:</ins> Once the entire system has been built, it is tested against system specification.

 System testing is not about checking the individual parts of the design, but about checking the system as a whole.

 <span style="color: red;">What is Acceptance Testing?</span>

-- Checks that the system delivers what was requested.
-- **Acceptance Testing** is a level of the software testing where a system is tested for acceptability.
+<ins>Ans.:</ins> **Acceptance Testing** is a level of the software testing where a system is tested for acceptability.
+It checks that the system delivers what was requested.

 <span style="color: red;">What is Verification?</span>

-- **Verification** is the process of confirming that software meets its specification.
-- It involves reviews and meetings to evaluate documents, plans, code, requirements and specifications.
+<ins>Ans.:</ins> **Verification** is the process of confirming that software meets its specification.
+It involves reviews and meetings to evaluate documents, plans, code, requirements and specifications.

 <span style="color: red;">What is Validation?</span>

-- **Validation** is the process of confirming that software meets the user's requirements.
-- Validation typically involves actual testing and takes place after verification are completed.
+<ins>Ans.:</ins> **Validation** is the process of confirming that software meets the user's requirements.
+Validation typically involves actual testing and takes place after verification are completed.

 <span style="color: red;">What is Test Scenario?</span>